iuketaylor/ts-katas/README.md

 **How do I know if I've completed a kata?**

-This repo uses some utils that compare types.
-Once the types are equal, the error will go away.
+This repo uses some utils that tests types.
+Once the type tests are not erroring, you have completed the Kata.

+for example:

 ```ts
     type Tests = [